SATHIZ13/M1_application_customer-billing/5_Report/README.md

 # Structural Diagram 2
 ![Structure 2](https://user-images.githubusercontent.com/89175883/142380644-71c2f478-6625-494f-9d42-37d560b8b1af.jpeg)

-# Introduction
-This folder conatins all the coding files as well as the resources and testing files neede for proper execution of program

-# Instructions to execute
-- Clone my repository
-- Go to 3_Implementation folder
-- Make sure your system meets all software and hardware requirements
-- Run "make run" command in terminal for main code execution
-- Run "make run_test" command in terminal for test code execution

-# implementation
+# Implementation

 ## Manual

 ### Setup to run Project

--An integrated development environment (Suggesting Visual Studio Code).
+- An integrated development environment (Suggesting Visual Studio Code).
--GCC compiler to compile the project.
+- GCC compiler to compile the project.
--"make" to run the Makefile smoothly.
+- "make" to run the Makefile smoothly.

 ### Steps To run Project

-1.First clone the repository from the Github.
+1. First clone the repository from the Github.
-2.Open the repository in an IDE (Suggesting Visual Studio Code).
+2. Open the repository in an IDE (Suggesting Visual Studio Code).
-3.The next step is to build the project with the help of make command :
+3. The next step is to build the project with the help of make command :
-   -make all
+   - make all
-4.Next step is to run the project with help of make command :
+4. Next step is to run the project with help of make command :
-   -make run
+   - make run
-5.If you want to run the test cases then run the following command :
+5. If you want to run the test cases then run the following command :
-   -make test
+   - make test
-6.Clean all executable files by following command :
+6. Clean all executable files by following command :
-   -make clean
+   - make clean

 # Test Plan